hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 # <p align="center">Modular Flight Framework</p>

-A mod script and framework for No Man's Sky flight-related mods using the [AMUMSS Framework](https://github.com/HolterPhylo/AMUMSS), a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.
+<p align="justify">A mod script and framework for No Man's Sky flight-related mods using the [AMUMSS Framework](https://github.com/HolterPhylo/AMUMSS), a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>

-For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).
-For LUA script examples, check out the [AMUMSS Standard Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection), which includes various helpful learning examples, and the general [AMUMSS LUA Mod Script Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection).
+<p align="justify">For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).
+For LUA script examples, check out the [AMUMSS Standard Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection), which includes various helpful learning examples, and the general [AMUMSS LUA Mod Script Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection).</p>

 ## <p align="center">Overview</p>

-This AMUMSS script serves as a framework with which flight-related mods for No Man's Sky can be both created easily by mod authors, and later fine-tuned by users in the simplest possible manner.
+<p align="justify">This AMUMSS script serves as a framework with which flight-related mods for No Man's Sky can be both created easily by mod authors, and later fine-tuned by users in the simplest possible manner.</p>

-This script should allow both mod authors and users to create and share alterations to NMS's flight settings more easily than ever before.
+<p align="justify">This script should allow both mod authors and users to create and share alterations to NMS's flight settings more easily than ever before.
 Almost every parameter controlling all aspects of flight in No Man's Sky have been mapped out into convenient variables for authors, and even simpler multipliers for users.
-Further in the Readme, we will go over the script's sections and main functions.
+Further in the Readme, we will go over the script's sections and main functions.</p>

 <br/>

 ### <p align="center">Features</p>

-<ins>**NOTE:**</ins> The default version of the script enabled most of the features and changes have been made to some base values.
+<p align="justify"><ins>**NOTE:**</ins> The default version of the script enabled most of the features and changes have been made to some base values.
 All changes can be easily configured in the file.
-A variant with vanilla values is [provided in the repository](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua).
+A variant with vanilla values is [provided in the repository](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua).</p>

 - Modular features that can be enabled/disabled individually.